First off, melt your butter on medium heat in an oven proof skillet or saucepan.

 Sift the flour, baking powder and salt and mix alternatively with the milk into the egg mixture until incorporated.

 By now your apples should be done – now you can spoon the batter over your apples and spread it evenly to cover the apples.

 As you put this into the oven you can start your vanilla syrup or sauce.

-Bake for 30 minutes or until your batter is golden brown – make sure your batter has a nice brown color, because you will be adding a sauce over it – it really has to be baked right through.
+Bake for 30 minutes at 180 degrees C, or until your batter is golden brown – make sure your batter has a nice brown color, because you will be adding a sauce over it – it really has to be baked right through.
 You can test with a knife or a tester pin.